Kiuliumov/GDBOT/README.md

 ![Run](Screenshots/run.png)

 ## Support
-If you encounter any issues or have any questions about the bot, feel free to open an issue on GitHub or contact the developer directly.
+If you encounter any issues or have any questions about the bot, feel free to open an issue on GitHub or contact me
 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.